EternityForest/EmberOS/README.md

 ![EmberOS](img/logo.webp)

-This is a customPiOs tool for setting up a pi image suitable for consumer-grade embedded use.
+This is a customPiOs distro for setting up a pi image suitable for consumer-grade embedded use, based on heaviliy modified Raspi OS.

 It has a variety of preinstalled applications and can be configured almost entirely via a special windows-accessible /sketch partition.